RichieMay/freesocks/README.md

 brew install wget boost@1.60 cmake gcc
 ```

+If you are using Windows:
+install boost and VS2010、VS2013、VS2015 or later

 ### Get the latest source code

 To get the latest source code, you should also update the submodules as following: